mkarageorgi/Beneficial_Dominance_Reversal/Figure4/README.md

 These scripts are highly parallelized and computationally intensive, so a cluster environment may be neccessary.
 Then, run `02_summarize_glm.R`.
 This script generates a file `data/raw/sigsite_malation.csv` that would be used in downstream computations.

 ### Part 2.
-Linked SNP selection procedure using linkage information from the inbred lines to identify SNPs linked (Ace-linked) and not linked (control) to the sweeping R2 and R3 Ace alleles across the genome.
-We used these sets of SNPs to quantify the extent of both the forward Ace sweep during malathion treatment and the reverse Ace sweep post-treatment
+Linked SNP selection procedure to identify SNPs linked (Ace-linked) and not linked (control) to the sweeping R2 and R3 Ace alleles across the genome.
+Use these sets of SNPs to quantify the extent of both the forward Ace sweep during malathion treatment and the reverse Ace sweep post-treatment

 * Run all numbered R and Python scripts in this directory in order.
 These scripts will generate small tables in the `plot_data` folder that are used for plotting.